manasvi-virani/sticky_notes/ARCHITECTURE.md

 The drag-and-drop functionality is implemented using a custom hook (`useDragAndDrop`) that manages drag state and coordinates between different interaction types (move, resize, delete).
 This approach provides fine-grained control over the user experience while maintaining clean separation between UI components and business logic.

-Data persistence is handled through a dual-layer approach: local storage (`useLocalStorage`) provides offline functionality and serves as a fallback, while the REST API integration (`useApiStorage`) enables server synchronization with optimistic updates.
+Data persistence is handled through a dual-layer approach: local storage (`useLocalStorage`) provides functionality and serves as a fallback, while the REST API integration (`useApiStorage`) enables server synchronization with optimistic updates.
 The mock API service simulates realistic network conditions with configurable delays and error rates, providing a comprehensive testing environment for async operations.

 The component architecture ensures that each note is an independent entity with its own state for text editing, while global operations like z-index management and note creation are handled at the application level.
-The application supports both local-only and API-enabled modes, allowing users to toggle between offline and online functionality.
+The application supports API-enabled modes.
 TypeScript provides compile-time type safety with strict import/export patterns required by Vite's build system.

 ## Performance Considerations